patrikx3/onenote/README.md

 ---

-# P3X Onenote Linux v1.2.294-397
+# P3X Onenote Linux v1.2.298-398

 This is an open-source project.
 Star this repository if you like it, or even donate!
 Thank you so much! :)

 I run my own server with dynamic IP address so it may happen that the server can not be reachable for about max 5 minutes due to the dynamic DNS.
 The server may also be unreachable when I backup the SSD with Clonzilla (very rarely) or an electrical issue (but this should not happen again).
-When he server is down, please hang on for 5-30 minutes and the server will be back up.
+When the server is down, please hang on for 5-30 minutes and the server will be back up.

 All my domains (patrikx3.com and corifeus.com) could have errors since I am developing in my free time.
 However, it is usually stable.